-16. Reducing the Risk of Delay
+15. Reducing the risk of delay

 - a) Please ensure that the applicant provides details of ALL secured loans, inhibitions and trustees.
 This information will be discovered in the property search carried out by the Scheme solicitors and it could delay case progress if we are not aware of the full extent of secured borrowing at the time of application. - b) If the owners are now living apart, please ensure contact and address details are provided for both parties. - c) If alterations have been carried out to the property, a purchasing landlord will require having sight of the original building warrant and completion certificate or a letter of comfort.
 We will request this information if a willing landlord is found so it is advisable to make the applicant aware of this.
 If already available, it will save time if they are enclosed with the application. - d) If any of the property owners' have changed their name since the title deeds were issued, we will require to see proof (i.e. marriage certificate or name deed).
-Similarly, if an owner still named on the title deeds is now deceased, the original death certificate will be required. - e) Communication is key.
-We will notify you immediately of significant developments and ask that you notify us immediately of any relevant changes in the applicants' circumstances.
-This includes updated contact telephone numbers, name change or anything that could affect eligibility for the scheme.
+Similarly, if an owner still named on the title deeds is now deceased, the original death certificate will be required.
+Time will be saved if these documents, and any others we will require, are enclosed with the application.